 Tavel’s poems appear in several anthologies: Dogs Singing: A Tribute Anthology (Salmon Poetry, 2010), A Face to Meet the Faces: An Anthology of Contemporary Persona Poetry (University of Akron Press, 2012), For Rhino in a Shrinking World: An International Anthology of Poetry (The Poets’ Printery, 2013), Manifest West: Even Cowboys Carry Cell Phones (Western Press Books/University Press of Colorado, 2013), The Waiting Room Reader, Volume II: Words to Keep You Company (CavanKerry Press, 2013), Even The Daybreak: 35 Years of Salmon Poetry (Salmon Poetry, 2016), The Plume Anthology of Poetry, 4th Edition (MadHat Press, 2016), and The Plume Anthology of Poetry, 5th Edition (MadHat Press, 2017).

 From 2005-2014, Tavel served as poetry editor for the journal Conte.
 In April 2013, he was the featured guest editor for a special poetry issue of Connotation Press: An Online Artifact.
-He currently serves as the reviews editor for Plume.
+He also served as the reviews editor for Plume from 2016-2017.

 You can learn more about Adam Tavel by reading his interview with Rappahannock Review, his interview with The William & Mary Review, his interview with The Fourth River, his article in The Delmarva Daily Times, his article in Lebanon Valley College’s Valley News, or his feature in the September 2015 issue of Plume.
 You can follow him on Twitter at @fawnabyss.